laurentsimon/slsa-go/SPECIFICATIONS.md

 On GitHub, actions such as [go-releaser](https://github.com/goreleaser/goreleaser-action), [docker-releaser](http://github.com/docker/build-push-action), [pypi-publish](http://github.com/pypa/gh-action-pypi-publish) are a standard way used to release artifacts for go, docker and Python packages respectively (other package managers have similar actions).

-In this proposal, we propose a flow how to achieve non-falsifiable (build and source) [provenance](https://slsa.dev/provenance/v0.2) using GitHub's standard workflows with a trusted action:
+In this proposal, we propose a flow to achieve non-forgeable (build and source) [provenance](https://slsa.dev/provenance/v0.2) using GitHub's standard workflows with a trusted action:
 - We are proposing a flow that is compatible with existing release processes, and we provide a layer to build provenance using actions.
 In the future the provenance generation can be incorporated into the standard actions that developers already use; or they could switch to using our action instead.
-- The code in this repository demonstrates that provenance generation is achievable using existing tooling provided by the open-source community, and we provide a prototype implementation for the Go ecosystem.
+- The code in this repository demonstrates that provenance generation is achievable using existing tooling provided by the open-source community, and provide a prototype implementation for the Go ecosystem that includes a guaranteed isolated and ephemeral build.

 An additional constraint we impose is that users should not need to manage cryptographic keys because they are hard to discover, keep safe, revoke and manage.
 In GitHub workflows, this is particularly important because [encrypted secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) are accessible to all repo maintainers with push access, regardless of the branch protection settings.

 The scope of the current design is limited to generating build provenance that satisfies SLSA 3 requirements.
-Extending to SLSA 4 would require a similar design to generate non-falsifiable attestations on source repository settings (e.g. code review), hermeticity, and reproducibility.
+Extending to SLSA 4 would require a similar design to generate non-forgeable attestations on source repository settings (e.g. code review), hermeticity, and reproducibility.
 The latter two build requirements may be ecosystem dependent, but if the ecosystem tooling supports it, then attestations on these can be generated with this design.
 Source level settings could use Scorecards, Allstar, or other similar tools.

 ## Threat model
-Non-falsifiable provenance requires trust in the builder, the provenance generator (reusable workflow), the provenance verifier, and the platform they run on (GitHub): those are part of the TCB.
+Non-forgeable provenance requires trust in the builder, the provenance generator (reusable workflow), the provenance verifier, and the platform they run on (GitHub): those are part of the TCB.

 | Component | Requires trust for |
 | ----------- | ----------- |